Rural sociology: Critiques

 Despite its influence, the Country Life Commission has been subject to criticism.
-First, the commission itself included no working farmers, tenants, or women, but it offered extensive advice and analysis of the problems faced by these very groups.
+First, the commission itself included no working farmers, tenants, or women, yet it offered extensive advice and analysis of the problems these very groups faced.
 It has also been argued that many farmers resented the "uplift" tone of the commission, arguing that their problems were economic, not moral.
 They felt the commission was condescending, focusing on supposed "social deficits" like inadequate schools and a lack of "ideals," rather than on the structural economic issues of prices, credit, and corporate power that the Populists had highlighted.
 One spokesman for the National Grange retorted that what farmers needed was not "betterment" but a "square deal."
 The commission's report is also notable for its failure to address the unique conditions of African American farmers in the South.
 This omission is particularly striking given that the commission's chairman, Liberty Hyde Bailey, had corresponded with W.E.B.
 Du Bois, who was already conducting pioneering studies of rural Black communities.
 Du Bois later expressed his disappointment to Bailey that the commission had overlooked the issue of race.